bohendo/blog-content/about.md

 I don't want to be a thought leader.
 I don't want to alter the course of history.
 I *absolutely* don't want to lead any sort of political movement.

 There is a romantic notion of "speaking truth to power" but I don't wish to speak to power at all.
 Power distorts truth.
 If & when the powerful lie to the powerless, I hope that this blog is somewhere the powerless can come to be reassured that no, you aren't crazy.
-The reality you see is the same reality I see even if power is mixed up between reality and what it things ought to be reality.
+The reality you see is the same reality I see even if power is mixed up between reality and what it thinks reality ought to be.

 ### Change Your Mind